 Everything we do in education is for the benefit of our students and is an investment in the future of our state.
 Unfortunately, because of failed leadership at the Capitol, our schools are pitted against each other, forced to compete for finite resources.

 Because our schools are competing with one another, they operate in silos with no incentive to share innovations.
 The Department of Education should be working with districts to collect and share best practices of what is working for students.
 We have to collaborate with each other to serve all Arizona children.

 Schools should be enabled to serve each student based on the individual child’s needs and interests.
+State education leaders should work to ensure that students with disabilities receive the services and accommodations they require.
+All gifted students should have access to advanced programs like AP and IB.
 Every student should have an individualized education plan.
 We must offer high quality core academic programs, arts and athletic opportunities, as well as career and technical education.
-Arizona has some cutting edge practices in this area thanks to bipartisan efforts at the legislature more than 25 years ago.

 We must also continue to invest in Joint Technical Education Districts that serve tens of thousands of students all over Arizona.
 These career and technical education umbrella districts serve public school students, providing them with skills and credentials necessary to be successful in the workforce during, after or in place of college.

 Arizona students deserve to have the opportunity to live the American Dream.
 As Superintendent, I will dedicate all of my energy to providing that opportunity to kids across our state.
 Arizona educators, families and students deserve a champion.
 I need your help to be that champion.

 Arizona’s economic recovery has lagged behind much of the rest of the nation because our leaders have failed to invest in education.
 Large companies are refusing to consider Arizona in spite of our business-friendly tax code and 300 days of sunshine because business leaders can’t justify bringing their companies to a state with under-resourced schools.